davidobrien1985/davidobrien1985.github.io/blog/_posts/2012-12-02-create-a-new-software-update-group-in-configmgr.md

 # Create the Update Group

 This one is easy again.
-Create an instance of the SMS_AuthorizationList class, fill in the info and commit it, et voila! ;-)
+Create an instance of the SMS_

 This is the whole script: